 Collect and analyze data on motorcycle crashes, injuries, and fatalities and provide local and state agencies with the best available data, skills, and tools to make appropriate and timely decisions that improve motorcycle safety in Florida.
-(Leader: Blake Herter ) Strategy Tasks Performance Measures Timeframe Task Leader Current Status 1A: List all agencies that compile motorcycle related data, the lag time in compiling the data & how the data are used List created Y or N In Progress C. Lee C. Lee to develop graphical representation of data.
+(Leader: Blake Herter) Strategy Tasks Performance Measures Timeframe Task Leader Current Status 1A: List all agencies that compile motorcycle related data, the lag time in compiling the data & how the data are used List created Y or N In Progress C. Lee C. Lee to develop graphical representation of data.
 Will be setting up a meeting with DHSMV to clarify data needs.
-Strategy 1: Identify potential data sources and the agencies responsible for collecting, maintaining, and disseminating motorcycle-related crash data.
-Partnerships created, data exchanged Completed B. Herter E. Peters P. Byers Partnerships have been developed to facilitate data sharing.
-New partnerships will be looked at as needed. the added to the Florida vehicle registration Information elements reviewed Completed C. Lee Due to new traffic report systems, this has been completed.
+1B: Develop partnerships such as, trauma, insurance agencies, and DHSMV, for data sharing Partnerships created, data exchanged Completed B. Herter E. Peters P. Byers Partnerships have been developed to facilitate data sharing.
+New partnerships will be looked at as needed.
+1C: Identify motorcycle specific information to be added to the Florida vehicle registration form and the Florida traffic crash report Information elements reviewed Completed C. Lee Due to new traffic report systems, this has been completed.
 2A: Conduct a "deep dive" into the data to determine locations and other contributing factors in Florida's motorcycle crashes Report on data dive Completed C. Lee Deep dive is complete.
 CUTR currently working on county-level action plans.
 2B: Continue the data strategy to evaluate the effectiveness of the MSSP as well as individual strategies and actions Annual progress report/status update Completed E. Peters Annual report for NHTSA are completed in December of each year and distributed by February of each year.
-2C: Conduct a study to determine the unendorsed rider population in Florida.
+Strategy 2: Identify and prioritize the state's motorcycle safety problem locations and behaviors. unendorsed rider population in Florida.
 Public opinion survey results Continuous C. Lee Done each year, results distributed in November of each year.
 Current trend is showing the % of unendorsed motorcyclists is decreasing each year.
 Will be working with LE to ensure that endorsement status is correctly noted in the crash reports.
 2D: Conduct a study to evaluate the crash experience of individuals obtaining a motorcycle endorsement through the new rider training program.
 Report on results In Progress C. Lee The training helps to change people's attitudes towards helmets, PPE, etc. Single vehicle crashes have stayed consistent in the past 10 years.
 C. Lee is continuing to study newly endorsed riders and crashes.